 During the six COASTLOOC campaigns, further referred to as C1 to C6, a total of 379 locations were visited (Fig. 1).
-The stations were located along the coasts of the Gulf of Lion in the Mediterranean Sea (n = 61), Adriatic Sea (n = 39), Baltic Sea (n = 57), North Sea (n = 99), English Channel (n = 85) and Atlantic Ocean (n = 38).
+The stations were located along the coasts of the Gulf of Lion in the Mediterranean Sea (n = 61), Adriatic Sea (n = 39), Baltic Sea (n = 57), North Sea (n = 99), English Channel (n = 85), and Atlantic Ocean (n = 38).
 Within each area, the stations were generally distributed along across-shore or along-shore transects to capture the land-to-sea gradients and document river plumes (Fig. 1B).
-COASTLOOC campaigns were either ship-based (C1, C4, C5) or used a helicopter as a sampling platform (C2, C3, C6) between 1997-04-02 and 1998-09-25 (Fig. 2A).
-Compared to traditional ship-based sampling, the helicopter platform allowed to efficiently sample stations close to the coast in areas difficult to access by boat (some samples were collected in waters as shallow as 1 m, Babin2003b).
+COASTLOOC campaigns were either ship-based (C1, C4, C5) or used a helicopter as a sampling platform (C2, C3, C6) and took place between 1997-04-02 and 1998-09-25 (Fig. 2A).
+Compared to traditional ship-based sampling, the helicopter platform allowed efficient sampling stations close to the coast in areas difficult to access by boat (some samples were collected in waters as shallow as 1 m, see Babin2003b).
 Combining both ship and airborne sampling approaches allowed covering the whole inshore to open-ocean aquatic continuum.
-The bathymetry (GEBCO2020) varied greatly across the stations, where it averaged 10 meters in the Adriatic Sea and 2600 meters in the Case 1 Mediterranean Sea (Fig. 2B).
+The bathymetry (GEBCO2020) varied greatly across the stations, where it averaged ca. 10 meters in the Adriatic Sea and ca. 800 meters in the Case 1 Atlantic Ocean (Fig. 2B).

-2.2 Data collection
+2.2 Water sampling and processing

 At each site, between six and eight liters of water just below the surface were collected using either Niskin or polyethylene bottles for laboratory analyses.
-Water samples collected onboard the ship were immediately processed, or within two hours if sampled using the helicopter (see Babin2003 for further details).

-2.3 Suspended particulate matter and pigments

 On board the ship, water samples were analyzed and/or stored immediately after collection.
-When using a helicopter as a sampling platform, water samples were kept in six liters polyethylene containers no longer than two hours after sampling.
+When using a helicopter as a sampling platform, water samples were kept in polyethylene containers for no longer than two hours after sampling (see Babin2003 for further details).
 Filtration was conducted at low vacuum onto 25 mm glass fiber filters (Whatman, GF/F) to collect particles for subsequent analyses, as described below.
 Three separate subsamples (up to two liters each) were filtered for each sample with the following purposes.
 To determine the concentration of suspended particulate matter (SPM; g m-3), the particles collected onto a pre-weighed GF/F filter were dried and stored in a freezer at -80 °C until the dry weight was determined less than two months later in the laboratory (VanDerLinde1998).
 For pigment analysis, the filter with collected particles was inserted into a cryotube and kept in liquid nitrogen until analysis less than three months later.
 High-performance liquid chromatography (HPLC) was used as described by Vidussi et al. (1996) to determine liposoluble pigment concentrations.
 Total chlorophyll a is here defined as the sum of chlorophyll a, divinyl-chlorophyll a, chlorophyll a isomer and epimer, chlorophyllids a, and phaeopigments.
 The concentrations of particulate organic carbon and nitrogen (POC and PON, respectively) were determined using a Carlo Erba NCS 2500 elemental analyzer as described in Ferrari et al. (2003).
-These determinations were made on particles collected onto a GF/F filter precombusted at 450 °C for 2 h and stored in the freezer at -80 °C until analysis less than two months later.
+These determinations were made on particles collected on a GF/F filter precombusted at 450 °C for 2 h and stored in the freezer at -80 °C until analysis less than two months later.
 Further details concerning laboratory analyses can be found in Babin2003, Ferrari2000, and Ferrari2003).
 To determine the concentration of dissolved organic matter (DOC, M), seawater samples were filtered on a 0.22 mm Millipore membrane.
-The final filtrate was transferred to a 100-mL amber-glass bottle, stored in the refrigerator and analyzed within 3 weeks.
-DOC was determined by high temperature catalytic oxidation using a Carlo Erba 480 analyzer.
+The final filtrate was transferred to a 100-mL amber-glass bottle, stored in the refrigerator and analyzed within three weeks.
+DOC was determined by high-temperature catalytic oxidation using a Carlo Erba 480 analyzer.
 The methodological details can be found in Ferrari (2000).

-2.4 Optical measurements
+2.3 Optical measurements